RunMat

 Beyond running code, collaboration matters.
 RunMat includes real-time project sync: when one team member saves a file, others see the update within 250 ms via Server-Sent Events, with cursor-based replay handling disconnects and reconnects without merge conflicts.
 Access is managed through role-based permissions at the organization and project level, with SSO (SAML/OIDC) and SCIM provisioning for enterprise identity systems.
 Google Colab is the strongest collaborative option on the Python side, with real-time notebook co-editing, though it requires Google accounts and is limited to notebook-format code.
 Octave Online and CoCalc both support real-time collaboration for signed-in users.
 MATLAB Online and JuliaHub offer file sharing and team features but no real-time co-editing.

 RunMat and Octave run most .m files without modification.
 Python and Julia require full rewrites.
 There is no automatic translation that works reliably at scale.
-The practical question is whether your codebase uses core language features (high compatibility) or specialized toolboxes (less coverage).
+What matters in practice is whether your codebase leans on core language features (high compatibility) or specialized toolboxes (less coverage).

 This spring-mass system uses vectorized math, linspace, and plot.
 Paste it or hit run: